-Categories: Landlord & tenant
+Categories: Landlord & tenant, Landlord and tenant disputes

 The guide highlights the various situations where a relationship of landlord and tenant exists and the rights and obligations arising from such a relationship on both sides.
 In addition it also covers the issue of disputes and how the different types of tenancies may be terminated including, for example, on account of rent arrears.
 See also Law Guide 'Setting up a residential tenancy'.

 RIGHTS OF A LANDLORD

 If a tenant breaches his or her obligations under the Act, then 28 days’ notice need only be given by the landlord, regardless of the duration of the tenancy.
 This should be preceded by a Warning notice allowing a reasonable opportunity to remedy the breach if it is a tenancy of more than 6 months.
 The Act does not define ‘reasonable’ for this purpose.